Sunday, 23 February 2025

 Globe Life takes action to protect affected customers

 Following the breach, Globe Life assured its customers it was taking steps to notify those affected by the incident.
-The company also promised and support to minimise the potential impact on individuals whose personal information was exposed.
+The company also promised protection and support to minimise the potential impact on individuals whose personal information was exposed.

 So far, there is no evidence that the stolen data has been misused, but the situation remains under close scrutiny.
 Globe Life continues to work with cybersecurity experts to ensure the breach is contained and that customer data is safeguarded moving forward.